 In March 1961, the Irish Press reported a claim by Skuse that he had led the raid on Blandford Camp and was also involved in a raid on another REME army camp at Arborfield.
 One of the Arborfield raiders was wearing a REME uniform.

-It is believed Skuse emigrated to the USA and ran an Irish pub in New York.
+Frank Skuse emigrated to the USA and ran an Irish pub in New York.
 National Archives at Kew hold a file entitled ‘Frank D Skuse’.
 Access is not permitted before January 2041.
+He had joined the British Army in 1952.
+However his service was twofold - he was also a member of the IRA and had supplied intelligence for the raid on Arborfield Barracks which had taken place in 1952.

 (Illustration: Blandford Camp in the 1950s)